 Home School Agreement

 This is an important agreement which sets out what parents, teachers and children can expect of one another while at Chidham School.
-We will share this agreement with you at the time your child starts at the school.
+It is our 10 points to success!

 Consultation with parents and school reports